Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 |Information | INFO | TEST|
 |Allele format | FORMAT | MQ=58.01;CVC=1486;CVP=99.20 |

+The table shows the metadata saved for each vairant locus after the cleaning step.

 The following values are found in the Information field:
 * GENEMODEL (e.g. Zm00001eb430510)
 * EFFECT (e.g. HIGH, MODERATE, LOW, MODIFIER)